Distributed Density Filtering for Large-Scale Systems Using Mean-Filed Models: Introduction

 The rest of the paper is organized as follows.
 Section \ref{section:preliminaries} introduces some preliminaries.
 Problem formulation is given in Section \ref{section:problem formulation}.
-In Section \ref{section:review of centralized density filter}, we review the centralized filter and its basic property.
-Section \ref{section:distributed density filter} is our main result, in which we present a distributed density filter and then study its stability and optimality.
+Section \ref{section:review of centralized density filter} reviews the centralized filter and its basic property.
+Section \ref{section:distributed density filter} is our main result which presents a distributed density filter and then studies its stability and optimality.
 Section \ref{section:simulation} performs an agent-based simulation to verify the effectiveness of the distributed filter.
 Section \ref{section:conclusion} summarizes the contribution and points out future research.